srj-1/design-assignement-sooraj/Day3/Face_detector/readme.md

-# Mini Project: Design and Integration of Face Detection Module, FIFO Buffer, and FSM-Based Output Controller
+# Task 3: Design and Integration of Face Detection Module, FIFO Buffer, and FSM-Based Output Controller

 ## 1. Objective